felixlinker/tamarin_openid4vp_ble/README.md

 ## Verifying the Proofs

 To verify that the spec (with our proposed changes) indeed provides the security properties from above, you can verify our proofs.
-For that, must first [install Tamarin](https://tamarin-prover.github.io/manual/master/book/002_installation.html).
+For that, you must first [install Tamarin](https://tamarin-prover.github.io/manual/master/book/002_installation.html).

 After you have installed Tamarin, you can check the proofs provided in this repository by running: